theapplegates/testtesttest/src/site/index.md

 Take a look at [the code on GitHub]({{ pkg.repository.url }}), or read on, for more explanation and examples.

 {% set somePhotos = [
-  {url: "lighthouse-5.jpg", credit: "ezgi yıldırım", creditURL: "https://unsplash.com/photos/Ej1mWW2cd6Q"}
+  {url: "bram-van-oost-89vaIi2nVa4-unsplash.jpg", credit: "Bram Van Oost", creditURL: "NA" on [Unsplash"}
 ] %}
 <section class="post-teaser">
 {%- for photo in somePhotos %}